spack/spack-tutorial/tutorial_packaging.rst

 ------------------------

-Spack packages are installation scripts, which are essentially recipes for building software.
+Spack packages are installation scripts, which are essentially recipes for building the software.

 They define properties and behavior of the build, such as:

 * where to find and how to retrieve the software;
 * its dependencies;
-* options for building the software from source;
+* options for building the software from source; and
-* changes needed to build on different supported platforms; and
 * build commands.

-We code this information into the package for:

-* feature variability; and
-* build portability.

-In other words, once we've specified a package's recipe, we can ask Spack to build the package with different features on any of the supported systems.
+Once we've specified a package's recipe, users of our recipe can ask Spack to build the software with different features on any of the supported systems.

 -------